the1lab/1lab/src/Cat/Instances/Assemblies.lagda.md

 ```
 -->

-This consideration is necessary for assemblies and assembly morphisms to
-be a category: in an arbitrary pca $\bA$, composition of programs need
-not be unital or associative.

 ```agda
   Assemblies : ∀ ℓ → Precategory (lsuc ℓ ⊔ ℓA) (ℓA ⊔ ℓ)
   Assemblies ℓ .Ob      = Assembly 𝔸 ℓ